-Asked it they had discussed the crucial provision for the proposed Implementation Counsion lasted three hours.
-The switchover was the result of cil. the Maulana said they had evening session began at 8 p.m. covered some of it and they and continued without any would have more discussions break until 12.45 a.m. when it appears of the proposed of the said, this change of the proposed for dinner.
+Asked if they had discussed the crucial provision for the APP adds: The morning ses-proposed Implementation Coun- sion lasted three hours.
+The cil, the Maulana said they had evening session began at 8 p.m. the persistent demand of the covered some of it and they and continued without any would have more discussions break until 12.45 a.m. when it after dinner.

-At yesterday morning's ses-Chiefs had briefed the leaders issues-holding next elections, kistan had been achieved.
-Mufti about the withdrawal of troops the polling date and an inde Mahmud urged the people to from the field in Baluchistan, pendent machinery to super continue their struggle for the However, there is some reason vise the elections. to believe that the Service The difference of opinion had goal.
+Chiefs had briefed the leaders issues-holding next elections, kistan had been achieved.
+Mufti about the withdrawal of troops the polling date and an inde Mahmud urged the people to from the field in Baluchistan, pendent machinery to super continue their struggle for the

+However, there is some reason vise the elections. to believe that the Service The difference of opinion had goal.